DominikFle/ReactionLoadCalculator/README.md

 # ReactionLoadCalculator
-This description functions as issue tracker for the Support Reaction Calculator
+This project functions as issue tracker for the [Support Reaction Calculator](https://dominikfletschinger.gitlab.io/).